Improved time-translationally invariant tensor network influence functional method for Anderson impurity problems: Background

 where

-One could also discretize the bare impurity dynamics part $\gK$ in Eq.(\ref{eq:gK}) to obtain a numerically exact expression up to the first-order Trotter decomposition error.
-As in this work we focus on the treatment of the IF (which is the computationally dominate part for the AIM), the detailed treatment of $\gK$ will not be shown here, but can be found in Ref.~\cite{ChenGuo2024b}.
-In our implementation we adopt the ordering of the discete GVs as $a_M \bar{a}_M \dots a_2 \bar{a}_2 a_1 \bar{a}_1$ when constructing each $\gI_{\sigma}$ and $\gK$ as GMPSs.
+The bare impurity contribution $\gK$ can be discretized in a similar manner, yielding a numerically exact expression up to first-order Trotter errors.
+Since the present work focuses on the treatment of the IF, which constitutes the computationally dominant part of the AIM, we do not elaborate on the discretization of $\gK$ here and refer the reader to Ref.~\cite{ChenGuo2024b} for details.
+In our implementation, we adopt the ordering of the discrete GVs as $a_M \bar{a}_M \dots a_2 \bar{a}_2 a_1 \bar{a}_1$ when constructing each $\gI_{\sigma}$ and $\gK$ as GMPSs.

-We can see that the discretized $\gI_{\sigma}$ in Eq.(\ref{eq:IF2}) is a Grassmann tensor (GT) of $2M$ GVs.
-As all the terms in the exponent of the discretized $\gI_{\sigma}$ commute with each other, a naive way to explicitly construct the GT is as follows: one could first build each term $e^{-\abar_{\sigma, j}\Delta_{j, k}a_{\sigma, k}} = 1 - \abar_{\sigma, j}\Delta_{j, k}a_{\sigma, k}$ as a two-variate GT, and then multiply $M^2$ such GTs together~\cite{XuChen2024} (the GT multiplication corresponds to the element-wise multiplication of the normal tensors in the bosonic case~\cite{GuoChen2024d}).
-Similarly, one could also construct $\gK$ as a GT of $2M$ GVs, and then multiply $\gK$ and $\gI_{\sigma}$ together using Eq.(\ref{eq:adt}) to obtain the ADT.
-Once the ADT has been built, one could calculate any (multi-time) observables of the impurity straightforwardly.
-For example, $\Zimp(\beta)$ can be simply obtained by integrating out all the GVs with the measure in Eq.(\ref{eq:measure}), and the Matsubara Green's function can be calculated as
+We note that the discretized $\gI_{\sigma}$ in Eq.(\ref{eq:IF2}) is a Grassmann tensor (GT) defined on $2M$ GVs.
+Since all terms in the exponent of the discretized $\gI_{\sigma}$ commute with each other, a straightforward construction of this GT proceeds as follows: each factor $e^{-\abar_{\sigma, j}\Delta_{j, k}a_{\sigma, k}} = 1 - \abar_{\sigma, j}\Delta_{j, k}a_{\sigma, k}$ can be represented as a two-variate GT, and the full tensor is then obtained by multiply $M^2$ such GTs together~\cite{XuChen2024} (the GT multiplication corresponds to the element-wise multiplication of the normal tensors in the bosonic case~\cite{GuoChen2024d}).
+In a similar manner, $\gK$ can also be constructed as a GT of $2M$ GVs.
+The ADT is then constructed by multiplying $\gK$ and $\gI_{\sigma}$ according to Eq.(\ref{eq:adt}).
+Once the ADT is obtained, (multi-time) impurity observables can be evaluated straightforwardly.
+For instance, the impurity partition function $\Zimp(\beta)$ is obtained by integrating out all the GVs with the measure in Eq.(\ref{eq:measure}), and the Matsubara Green's function can be calculated as